 Optus has signed a 12 year lease renewal for its landmark campus-style headquarters in Sydney’s north.

-The landlords, ASX-listed Stockland and joint venture partner, AIMS APAC REIT (AA REIT), which is listed on the Singapore Exchange, will undertake property upgrade works, as part of the deal.
+Landlords Stockland with joint venture partner AIMS APAC REIT (AA REIT) will undertake a major property upgrade, as part of the deal.

-The Macquarie Park campus in North Ryde, known as Optus Centre, includes six low-rise A-grade buildings containing a total office area of 84,194 square metres.
+The Macquarie Park campus, known as the Optus Centre, includes six low-rise A-grade buildings containing a total office area of 84,194 square metres.

 Then – it was Australia’s single largest office lease deal.

 Now, it ranks second to Commonwealth Bank of Australia’s 2015 commitment for 93,000 sqm at Mirvac’s Australian Technology Park, a workplace due for completion next year.

 AA REIT said that following the Optus commitment, its Macquarie Park asset will provide an estimated first year net income of A$28.3 million (c$336 per sqm, per annum).

 The average net property income over the lease term will be $36.5 million (or $434 per sqm/pa), it added.